Meet Our Founder: eileen Kragie

 Gracious and generous, she is especially concerned about how light trespassing onto her property affects the health of all of the wildlife, land, sea and air, who share her home, nestled between the beaches of Stanley Park and the peaks of the Canadian mountains silhouetting the view from her beach home.

-Greda loves the mountains of Canada and her oceans, spending much time outside communing with nature and staying well away from roads.
+Greda loves the mountains of Canada and her oceans, spending much time outside communing with nature.

 Julia Warden